 Shishito Pepper FAQ:

-If you like spicy, check out my most popular Hatch Green Chile recipes.
+Check out my most popular Hatch Green Chile recipes.
 I also teach you how to roast these peppers without burning your hands and eyeballs!!

 More Delicious Pepper Recipes To Try: